2025 Practice Enhancement Through Clinically Correct Coding

 • Understand essential elements needed for effective physician leadership

-• Be able to outline practical applications of physician leadership skills across the scope of healthcare needs
+• State practical applications of physician leadership skills across the scope of healthcare

-• Understand key data points needed to succeed in population health management
+• Understand ambulatory quality measures needed to succeed in managing a population

-• Restate strategies needed to keep aligned with this aspect of medicine
+• Be able to state strategies needed to keep aligned with this evolving aspect of medicine

 • Know the quality metrics tied to value-based care